julweber/denouncer/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## How to add a new notfier?

+    # Copy the console notifier as base
+    cp lib/denouncer/notifiers/console_notifier.rb lib/denouncer/notifiers/<name>_notifier.rb

+    # add your notifier to the module
+    vim lib/denouncer/notifiers.rb

+    # adjust the notifier as needed
+    # implement name, set_configuration! and notify methods
+    vim lib/denouncer/notifiers/<name>_notifier.rb

+    # add a section for the notifier to the documentation
+    vim README.md

+    # follow the instructions above (Contributing)